 The Depth Effect adjustment is added automatically to any images shot on an iOS device using the dual cameras.
-This adjustment is only available on macOS High Sierra (10.13).
 The adjustment allows you to adjust the highlights and shadows of the background and foreground independently.
 It also provides control over the definition of foreground and background by manipulating the depth mask.